jorishr/notes-on-javascript/_basics/error_handling.md

 			- [Example](#example)

 ## Try...catch block
-Invalid JS is catched during compilation and produces PARSE TIME ERRORS that are unrecoverable and cannot be handled.
+Invalid JS is caught during compilation and produces *parse time errors* that are unrecoverable and cannot be handled.

-Errors that occur during run-time can be catched and handled with a TRY...CATCH block.
+Errors that occur during run-time can be caught and handled with a `try...catch` block.

-The try...catch is SYNCHRONOUS and does not have access to async tasks that are executed at a later stage via the task queue.
-Thus setTimeout callback errors, for example, are not catched because JS has already exited the try...catch code blocks before the setTimeout callback has been executed.
+The `try...catch` is *synchronous* and does not have access to async tasks that are executed at a later stage via the task queue.
+Thus setTimeout callback errors, for example, are not caught because JS has already exited the `try...catch` code blocks before the setTimeout callback has been executed.

 Exceptions are promise-based async tasks that do pass on errors.
 ```js